Swanky25/BlazorTasks/README.md

 Clone the project repository to your local folder using Git.

+Using
+git clone <repository-url>
+cd <repository-directory>

 **Configure the Database Connection:**

+Set up the Environment using "dotnet restore" then apply the migrations using "dotnet ef database update."

+OR

 Update the appsettings.json file with your local database configuration.
 Change the line: